 To circulate in the country, trains and buses help you reach most cities and towns, even if you sometimes have to combine both means of transport to reach some remote places.
 The easiest way is probably to rent a car.
 Beware though the poorly maintained roads and bad lighting.
 In big cities, you will easily find taxis whose fares are very cheap.

 by plane, the main airports are:

 local currency: Macedonian denar

 electricity: type C and type F (230 V – 50 Hz)

 typical food in Macedonia

-- Pindžur, a spicy roast pepper and aubergine relish;
+- Pindžur, spicy roast pepper, and aubergine relish;

 - Kifli, half-moon-shaped bread roll filled with feta cheese and topped with sesame seeds;

-- Gravce tavce, chunky bean stew cooked in a skillet and flavoured with spices including paprika;
+- Gravce tavce, chunky bean stew cooked in a skillet and flavored with spices including paprika;

-- Shopska salata, mixed salad made by combining tomato, peppers, cucumbers, onions and crumbled feta cheese;
+- Shopska salata, a mixed salad made by combining tomato, peppers, cucumbers, onions and crumbled feta cheese;

 - Kebapči, minced meat sausages typically served with flatbread, kajmak (a type of clotted cream) and onions;